A drug designed for diabetes is now being called the first true longevity medicine. The evidence is real. So are the blind spots.

 Can You Prevent It?

 The emerging strategy is combining GLP-1 therapy with structured resistance training and high protein intake (1.2 to 1.6 grams per kilogram of body weight daily).
 Early data suggests this can reduce, but not eliminate, lean mass loss.
-The PEARL trial for rapamycin (a different aging intervention) showed that resistance training preserved muscle in women and bone density in men.
-Similar protocols may help GLP-1 patients.
 But definitive trial data for this combination doesn't exist yet.

 The Dependency Question

-The STEP 1 extension data (Wilding et al., 2022) showed that patients who discontinued semaglutide regained approximately two-thirds of their lost weight within 12 months.
+According to the STEP 1 extension data (Wilding et al., 2022), patients who discontinued semaglutide regained approximately two-thirds of their lost weight within 12 months.
 Appetite returned.
 Metabolic improvements partially reversed.
 The implication is clear: for most users, stopping means returning to where you started.

 Jitendra Chouksey, founder of FITTR (one of India's largest fitness platforms), has been vocal about the regulatory blind spots surrounding GLP-1 implementation.
 His argument: governments are turning a blind eye to a drug class being deployed at massive scale without long-term safety data, while the fitness and nutrition fundamentals that actually produce sustainable health outcomes get sidelined.
 This isn't unique to India.
 The same pattern is playing out globally.